 Trade Conflict and Developing Asia

-The growing trade battle that broke out in early 2018 between the United States and the People’s Republic of China (PRC) means GDP could fall by as much as 1 percentage point in PRC and 0.2 percentage point in the United States over a period of 2-3 years relative to a no-conflict scenario, according to a new ADB working paper The Impact of Trade Conflict on Developing Asia.
-The study looks at three scenarios: current; a bilateral escalation; and the so-called worse-case.
-The current scenario describes the series of tariffs in place as of December 2019 before the temporary truce and assumes tariff rates will escalate from 10% to 25% in 2019.
-The bilateral escalation scenario assumes 25% tariff rates on all US imports from PRC and all PRC imports from US.
+The growing trade battle that broke out in early 2018 between the United States and the People’s Republic of China (PRC) means GDP could be lower by as much as 1 percentage point in the PRC and 0.2 percentage point in the United States over a period of 2-3 years relative to a no-conflict scenario, according to a new ADB working paper The Impact of Trade Conflict on Developing Asia.
+The study estimates the direct impact of tariffs on targeted countries, the indirect effects via trade and production linkages, and also the potential for trade redirection.
+The study examines three scenarios: current; bilateral escalation; and worse-case.
+The current scenario describes the tariffs in place as of May 31, 2019, and includes the rise in US tariff rates (to 25%) on $200bn worth of Chinese goods that took place on May 10, 2019.
+The bilateral escalation scenario assumes 25% tariff rates on all US imports from the PRC and all PRC imports from US.
 The worse-case scenario adds to this second scenario a 25% tariff on US imports of autos and auto parts and a tit-for-tat 25% retaliatory tariff from affected economies.